 - For video watching, adequate bandwidth is necessary to ensure a smooth connection.
 Most Khan Academy videos require less bandwidth than live-action content, but we still suggest ~1.5 Mbps bandwidth per device playing standard-definition video.
 Even though it's rare for an entire class or group of students to watch videos simultaneously, it's best to plan for >1 Mbps per student or device.

 - If students are focused mainly on exercises, bandwidth required is closer to 150 kbps per user.

 - When considering network setup for portable devices, ensure every device has a strong wireless connection.
-When many devices are used simultaneously, the wireless network often becomes weaker.
+When many devices are used simultaneously, the wireless network often becomes weaker (or saturated).
 To ensure a good connection, it's safest to place a wireless access point or router in each room that will be using Khan Academy.

 If you have limited technology access and want to find out ways to increase that outside of the regular budget process, consider these ideas:

-- Teacher Tal Sztainer's suggestions on finding resources for tech
+- Teacher Tal Sztainer's suggestions on finding resources for technology.

-- Consider a Bring Your Own Device (BYOD) policy (Reference: article on sample policies)
+- Consider a Bring Your Own Device (BYOD) policy in your classroom (Reference: article on sample policies).

 - Khan Academy videos are hosted by YouTube so it's necessary to unblock YouTube for Khan Academy to work properly.

 - If your organization blocks YouTube videos, work with your web filtering provider directly or check out YouTube for Schools which filters non-educational content.

 - To track student progress and take advantage of data reports, each student will need to create an account, which requires an email address.